A “zero tolerance” rule for drivers with any level of THC results in extreme consequences.

 It is based entirely upon the pretext of public safety, above all other circumstances when a drivers tests positive for Marijuana use after an accident.
 Other recent news stories have also reported on how both the science and law in these type of driving while high arrests often can contradict one another.

 Certain zero tolerance laws such as this one are certainly questionable.
 Since there is not even a precedent of set intoxication baseline, arrests with these common issues will happen under laws like in Washington.
 In this State, a driver that has THC showing after a blood test which reads a level over five nanograms per milliliter, can be found guilty automatically of a DUI charge in court.
 This ruling affects many regular Marijuana users who have a THC reading which could violate the driving under the influence law, even when their precise level of impairment cannot be measured.

 The issue with 2022 Marijuana DUI laws for associating a specific THC measurement to intoxicated driving ability, is that it is not reasonable to establishment the legal THC limit at zero.
-Requiring proof of driver intoxication for cannibus, like the State of Michigan does for citizens who legally use medical Marijuana, understandably does make obtaining evidence for arresting police officers and the prosecution attorney much more difficult.
+Requiring proof of driver intoxication for cannabis, like the State of Michigan does for citizens who legally use medical Marijuana, understandably does make obtaining evidence for arresting police officers and the prosecution attorney much more difficult.
 However with how vague the law is now in DUI cases such as these, it often results in severe costs and consequences for drivers who are not truly a threat to those on the road, as others who actually are a public danger driving drunk or impaired by illegal drugs.